Specialist Firearms Command: Less lethal

-Officers are also equipped with the non-lethal Taser X26s and X2s.
+Officers are also equipped with the non-lethal Taser devices.
 All officers are also issued with the same basic equipment as other police officers, which includes ASP Baton, CS Gas, Speedcuffs, and radios.

 Body armour

-MO19 officers are equipped with bulletproof vests, instead of the standard stabproof vest which only has low-level ballistic capability.
+MO19 officers are equipped with bulletproof vests, instead of the standard stabproof vest, which only has low-level ballistic capability.

 List of operations

 Notable operations and incidents involving officers from the SFC: